Office of Victim Services FAQs

 General

-I’ve recently moved or changed my phone number, and need to update my contact information with the office.
+I’ve recently moved or changed my phone number.
+How do I update my contact information with the AZ Attorney General’s Office of Victim Services?

 Contact your advocate and let them know you’d like to update your contact information.
+If your case is in the post-conviction phase, be sure to also update your contact information with all of the agencies on your PCNR form.
 Failure to keep your contact information current with the appropriate agencies may constitute a waiver of your victims’ rights.